PhilMele/M4Project/README.md

 ## 4. Technologies <a name="tech"></a>

+* Django & Python are used for both backend and frontend.
+* HTML : for front endrendering.
+* CSS : for front endrendering.
+* Bootstrap : for front endrendering.
+* JavaScript : for both backend and frontend.
+* PostgreSQL : for data storing.
+* VSCode :  used to write and edit code.
+* Git : used for version control.
+* GitHub : used to host version controls online.
+* Heroku : used to host PostGres database online.
+* WhiteNoise : used for serving static files with Heroku.
+* AWS S3 Bucket used for online media file storage.
+* Stripe used payment processing.
+* Gmail API used for sending emails in my application.
+* Pixso used for wireframes.
+* Midjourney used for logo generation.
+* ICO Converter was used to compress images and convert them into .webp.
+* Chrome Developer Tools used to debug, test responsiveness, and generate Lighthouse reports.
+* Google Fonts was used to import fonts for the site.
+* Font Awesome was used for all the site icons.
+* W3C HTML Validator was used to validate the HTML code.
+* W3C CSS Validator was used to validate the CSS code.
+* JSHint was used to detect errors and potential problems in JavaScript code.
+* Notion : for generation of tables in md format

 ## 5. Testing <a name="testing"></a>
 ### 5.1 Validator Testing <a name="val-testing"></a>
 #### 5.1.1 HTML <a name="html"></a>